Guest Speaker/Artist Donna Pierce/Clark

 Saying she was not a colorist but had to work hard on color harmony and use, Donna credited what she knows about color to studying both Stephen Quiller and Elin Pendleton.
 Donna uses a simple palette Stephen Quiller recommends which places complementary colors across one another on the palette, and puts white in the middle for mixing.

+Donna usually paints with music playing in the background, so she played music on her computer as she brought up her reference photo on the screen.
 Using Cadmium Red and Phthalo Blue, she began putting the color on the GessoBord, using the complements to create a gray color for the sky.
 Donna said that, at this point, she is already thinking about values and where she wants her lights and darks in the painting.

 She used Cadmium Red, Phthalo Blue, Cadmium Orange, Sap Green, and White as she worked the sky, the trees and the beach.
 A pure Phthalo Blue mixed with white was the color she used to start painting the water.
 She then toned it down with other colors, including interesting touches of oranges and reds at the shoreline and in the background trees.